 Application Process and Deadlines

-- Early Decision application submission deadline — December 1
+- Early Decision I Application Deadline — December 1

-- Early Action II application submission deadline – February 15
+- Early Decision II Application Deadline – February 15

-- Regular Decision application submission deadline – March 1
+- Regular Decision Application Deadline – March 1

 - Portfolio Submission Deadline – March 1

 Written Statement Option

 As an alternative to submitting a portfolio for the programs that require a portfolio for admission, students may submit a brief written statement about their interest in Art and Design.
 This written statement should highlight personal career goals and your passion in the field of Art and Design.
 Please keep in mind that students who submit a written statement instead of a portfolio may not be eligible for a portfolio scholarship.